1966 San Diego Chargers season: Week 14: at Houston Oilers

 With the game scoreless, a Hadl pass was intercepted at his own 38, but Gross won back possession with a fumble recovery four plays later.
 After a holding penalty, the Chargers faced a 3rd and 13 at their own 22; Alworth made a fingertip catch at the Houston 40 and continued into the end zone for the game's first touchdown.
 Houston missed field goals on their next two drives, then tied the game after Hoyle Granger's 54-yard run set them off on a 92-yard touchdown drive.
 Starting their response with less than two minutes left in the half, San Diego needed only three Hadl passes to cover 80 yards, the last 51 to Alworth, who again got behind the last defender.
 Duncan made an interception on the next play from scrimmage, but Hadl was intercepted on the play after that, allowing Houston to score through a George Blanda field goal and trail only 14–10 at halftime.

-Hadl was sacked at his own 2 yard line early in the 3rd quarter, causing Redman to punt from his own end zone; the punt struck the uprights and went out of bounds in the end zone for a safety.
+Hadl was sacked at his own 2-yard line early in the 3rd quarter, causing Redman to punt from his own end zone; the punt struck the uprights and went out of bounds in the end zone for a safety.
 Houston added a touchdown four plays after the ensuing free kick, taking their first lead of the game.
 The rest of the quarter was scoreless, though Duncan blocked a Blanda field goal, and Van Raaphorst was wide right from 33 yards.
 San Diego covered 60 yards on four plays on their first possession of the final period; Hadl completed passes of 23, 12 and 24 yards, the last of these a touchdown to Garrison.
 The Oilers reached 1st and goal from the 2 in response, but eventually settled for a field goal after Ridge's 3rd-down tackle at his own 1.
 Following an exchange of punts, the Chargers took over at their own 36 with two minutes to play, trailing by one point.
 Foster gained 15 yards on a draw play, before Hadl had back-to-back completions of 18 and 17 yards to Garrison and Foster.
 On 3rd and 8 from the 12, Hadl found MacKinnon in the end zone for the game-winner with 31 seconds left.
 Houston were able to reach the San Diego 42 before the game ended with a sack of Don Trull.

-Hadl had 158 of his 341 yards in the final quarter.
+Hadl had 158 of his 341 passing yards in the final quarter.
 The Chargers were able to win despite committing more turnovers (3 to 2) and being outgained (395 yards to 378).